-The point at which a curve or straight line intersects the x, y, or z axis of a coordinate system.
+The intercept is the point at which a curve or straight line intersects the x, y, or z axis of a coordinate system.
 The parabola y = x2 - 4, for example, has a y-intercept at -4 and x intercepts at +2 and -2.
 The term is also used to refer to the portion of a line lying between two other lines or planes.

 Related category ANALYTICAL GEOMETRY